Commercial Pilot Ground School

 Serious Training

-This is an 9-week course involving 27 hours of class time plus about an equal amount of reading and exercise completion.
+This is a 12-week course involving 36 hours of class time plus about an equal amount of reading and exercise completion.
 It is thorough and both practical and theory based.
 This will not be a “cram course” typically experienced in a weekend.
 While we will take care to be sure that the student will be thoroughly prepared to pass the FAA knowledge examination, the emphasis will be on thoroughly understanding the material.
 The approach to most of the required topics will be more technical and aimed at commercial operations, but those who have taken the WCFC’s Private Pilot Ground School should feel quite at home.

 Commercial Pilot Curriculum